distantorigin/miriani-next/docs/adding_sounds.md

 To check if Git is working:

 1. Press Windows key + R
+2. Type: 'cmd
-2. Type: 'cmd3.
-Press Enter - this opens a window called Command Prompt
+3. Press Enter - this opens a window called Command Prompt
 4. Type: 'git --version' (the hyphens are important!)
 5. Press Enter